AlexaBF/AlexaBF/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Hi there 👋, My name is Alexa Basurto
+# Hi👋, My name is Alexa Basurto
 #### I am pursuing a B.S. in Computer Science and Technology

 I'm interested in creating VR and AR experiences as well as the creation of Apps for IOS and Android.